 The Biomedical Laboratory offers PhD courses in laboratory animal science.
-A course in laboratory animal science for master students in biomedicine (SU809) for the Faculty of Science is also offered.
+A course in laboratory animal science for master students in biomedicine (SU809) and biology (BB586) for the Faculty of Science is also offered.

 The Biomedical Laboratory supports many other Master and PhD courses.
 Some of these activities is a course for elite master students in experimental surgery, a PhD-course in mouse surgery and a PhD-course in experimental microsurgery.